-Traditionally, jiaozi are served on Chinese New Year just after midnight.
+Traditionally, dumplings (also called jiaozi) are served on Chinese New Year just after midnight.
 Because their shape resembles old silver and gold ingots (a historic form of currency), eating dumplings on New Year's Day is thought to bring good luck, especially where money is concerned.
 Many families even hide a coin in one of the dumplings, making the person who finds it the luckiest of the upcoming year.

 You can't go wrong with a classic, and these succulent pork dumplings, flavored with garlic, ginger, sesame and soy, are no exception.